-It has been a wonderful ski ski season, with tremendous amounts of snow here in Chatel and the Portes du Soleil.
-We assume that across the whole of Europe, each resort has experienced the same.
+It has been a wonderful ski ski season, with tremendous amounts of snow here in Chatel and the Portes du Soleil, but how is your ski trip impacted by your choice of ski equipment?

 Therefore, the last minute rush to ensure people got their ski fix in, has seen all resorts flourish for business.

 As a catered chalet we provide our clients recommendations of where to go for ski equipment, which ski instructor would suit them or which ski school, or even give advice as to which restaurants are considered best on the mountain for their budget.

 A common question asked regarding ski equipment is, do you think these are the right skis, should I buy my own skis or perhaps do I need or should I buy new boots?